manstegling/inheritables/README.md

 Voilà, simply annotate your **Message** super-interface with `@RequireDefaultConstructor` and all your message types will automatically be checked at compile-time -- saving you from embarrassing run-time exceptions!

-#### Extra config needed when building incrementally [Eclipse]
+#### Extra config needed when using Eclipse IDE

-To enjoy the functionality of annotation processing at compile-time when using Eclipse the following configuration is required:
+To enjoy the functionality of annotation processing at compile-time when using Eclipse, either install the `m2e-apt` plug-in to discover the annotation processor automatically, or perform the following steps to add it manually:

 1. Right-click on your project in 'Package Explorer'
 2. Select 'Properties'